junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 #### Act 8

-"Then how am I still alive, not even infected?"
+"Then how am I still alive, not infected?"
 Cass rushes his questions, "I should have symptoms just like everyone else."

-The clump of light and energy that is Dumah contracts and shifts, sounding actually happy now.
-"You... you remember now."
-Her rusty voice chokes.
-"That's why... why I'm so glad you're here now, Castiel.
-You are special... you are the only one who can save us."
+The cluster of light and energy that is Dumah contracts and shifts, sounding lighter by each word.
+"You... you remember."
+Her rusty voice chokes, breaking and catching, "Lucifer must ward you off.
+That's why... why I'm hoping you can fix this, Castiel.
+Use that power, save us, save the Heaven."

 "But I don't know how --" Cass feels uneasy and shameful.

-"I believe you will find out."
+"You will find out."
 Dumah's voice barely there, breaking and gasping, it's like human coughing violently.
 Black shapes and spots splash from the light around her core, like flying ash and coal from an overburnt fireplace.

-And then she starts chanting, breathlessly, like a swan song, "*And God said, Let there be light: and there was light.
+And then she starts chanting, breathlessly, like the dying song of a thorn bird, "*And God said, Let there be light: and there was light.
 And God saw the light, that it was good: and God divided the light from the darkness.*"

 "I wish I share your belief."
 Cass murmurs sadly, "But I'm sorry, I'm dying too, I don't even think I can leave this place any more than you do."

-Dumah *looks through* him with the last remaining flash of her light, "You will, Castiel.
-Now go, and save us!
-Save all the remaining ones before it's too late."
-Her voice breaks.
+Dumah *looks through* him with the remaining flicker of her light that is barely there, "You will, Castiel.
+You are the one starts it all, you will fix this.
+And quickly, save all the remaining ones before it's too late."
+Her voice breaks into agonizing scratching sound.
 If she's in a vessel now, it's like she's choking on blood in her throat.

 Castiel senses two forces pushing at him at this very same moment as she stops speaking.
 The Heaven unleashes ever more power onto him, undeniably irresistibly drawing him in.
 Castiel can see the space and dimension around them get twisted so contorted that the exit is just like the pinpoint in the eye of a furious hurricane.
-Dumah burns up the very last peck of power she has left and hustles Castiel out.
-He falls through the portal.
+And Dumah, explodes from the very last peck of power she has left in the center of the light, the wave throws Castiel across the corridor that was never really a corridor and hustles him out towards the gate.
+He falls right through the portal.

 <br>